 Solving an Equation by Trial And Error Method

-Consider 12 x = 60.
-To find x, we intuitively calculate that 12 times a number is 60.
+Consider 12x = 60.
+To find x, we intuitively try to find that 12 times what number is 60.
 We find that 5 is the required number.
+Solving equations by trial and error method is not always easy.

 Solving an Equation by Balancing Method